 Why File Bankruptcy?

 By the time you’re asking yourself that question, the situation has probably gotten pretty bad.
 If a creditor has initiated a lawsuit against you, it is the time to determine whether or not filing for bankruptcy is a good idea.
 In this article, we’ll discuss some of the consequences of a creditor’s judgment against a debtor and how this can impact your assets.
-To learn more about whether bankruptcy is right for you, contact The Sweeney Law Firm, P.C. today.
+To learn more about whether bankruptcy is right for you, contact our experienced bankruptcy attorney at The Sweeney Law Firm, P.C. today.

 Reasons to File Bankruptcy